 People who are addicted to benzodiazepines are also at-risk for developing dementia, an illness affecting the brain that causes gradual memory loss and problems with language and motor skills.

-Even more severe are the dangers of benzodiazepine addiction or overdose that contribute to emergency and hospital room admissions.
+Even more severe are the dangers of benzodiazepine overdose that contribute to emergency and hospital room admissions.

-Depending on the type of drug and its frequency, benzodiazepines differ in terms of what they are most commonly prescribed for and how long they continue to impact the brain.
+Depending on the type of drug and frequency of use, benzodiazepines differ in terms of how long they continue to impact the brain.

 How Benzodiazepines Affect the Brain